UCLA-UPE/bit-byte-app/README.md

 There's also a "finalized" boolean flag to indicate if this choice is the choice that should be used.
 The eventual matching algorithm should deal with this.

-3. SiteSettings contains all the site specific parameters.
+3. __SiteSettings__ contains all the site specific parameters.
 These include special keys for bits and bytes, which must be used in order to sign up.
-The questions for the quarter (which should be the same for bits and bytes), will also be the same.
+The questions for the quarter (which should be the same for bits and bytes), are also in here, in JSON field, as a list of strings.
+Each person's answer in the ith index correspond to the question in the ith index.